Advancing Aberystwyth Facts

 - Secured a grant to provide new outdoor café areas in the town

-- FREE Hand Sanitiser for re-opening after second fire break lockdown
+- Provided FREE Hand Sanitiser for re-opening after second fire break lockdown

-- New ‘Siop Aber – Caru Aber’ shop local Gift Voucher project over Christmas and New Year
+- Delivered a new ‘Siop Aber – Caru Aber’ ‘shop local’ Loyalty Card & Gift Voucher project

 "The Ice Rink was a waste of levy payers money"